Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Conclusion

 Our findings are highly relevant for the risk assessment of cryptocurrencies where we show that classic methods might lead to a miss-quantification of associated risks.
 Such results directly impact investment and hedging decisions for respective assets.
 Specifically, we detect superior performance of GRF especially for highly volatile cryptocurrencies that have a high number of active users and could thus be potentially prone to speculation and hypes.
 On the other hand, for the class of stablecoins that are usually tied to some large, classic currency such as the USD, and which are usually dominated by a smaller number of large accounts, other classic methods such as GJR-GARCH or quantile regression are more on par with GRF.
 This corresponds also to the simulation results mimicking the behavior of conventional assets such as as stock returns where the advantage of GRF decreases.
 Major gains of GRF, however, occur the more cryptocurrency-like the set-up becomes.
 The proposed random forest methodology allows identifying important external factors despite the non-linearity of the methodology.
 We show that such factors are time-varying and changing particularly in unstable times.
 For future research, this set of covariates could even be further augmented with other potentially driving real-time factors, such as for example properly extracted and filtered social media information.
-The relevance of such factors might also provide additional guidance for relevant exogenous information to be included in standard parametric models such as CAViaR.
+The relevance of such factors might also provide additional guidance for relevant exogenous information for portfolio formation and the design of e.g. trading strategies \citep[cp e.g.][]{platanakis2020should, huang2023diversification} .